blangen/sysadmin/laptop/Readme.md

 New Laptop
 ======
-inst_laptop.sh is a script to set up an OS X computer for web development.
+inst_newlaptop.sh is a script to set up an OS X computer for web development.

 This script can be ran multiple times on the same machine safely, as it will install, update, or skip packages with idempotence.